-Busan is divided up into districts (gu), which are further separated into neighbourhoods (dong).
-If an area has the suffix '-gu' it’s a larger area made up of various dong.
+Busan is divided into districts (gu), further separated into neighbourhoods (dong).
+If an area has the suffix '-gu', it's a larger area made up of various dong.
 If the name has '-dong' at the end of it, then it refers to a specific neighbourhood.

-While the choice of which neighbourhood to live in will depend largely upon where new arrivals are working, below are some of the most popular expat areas of Busan.
+While the choice of which neighbourhood to live in will depend largely upon where new arrivals are working, below are some of the most popular expat areas and suburbs in Busan.

 Centum City and Marine City